mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 The `eic_info.py` file is used to help connect various data to each on-road Emission Inventory Codes (EICs) that we want to model.
 The file contains a single Python dictionary mapping every EIC to a tuple containing the data we want associated with it.
 The file will look something like:

-    {71070111000000: (0, 'trips', 1.0),
+    {71070111000000: ('LD', 'TRIPS', 1.0),
-     71070611000000: (0, 'vmt', 1.0),
+     71070611000000: ('LD', 'VMT', 1.0),
      ...
-     78076854100000: (25, 'vmt', 1.0)}
+     78076854100000: ('LD', 'VMT', 1.0)}

-In particular, each EIC maps to a tuple with three elements:
+In particular, each EIC maps to a tuple with columns of data:

-1. The DTIM Column: The column (0-25) in the DTIM Link file that covers this EIC.
+* Column 1: A label used to define which temporal surrogate is used for this EIC
-2. Spatial Surrogate Code: A string representing which SMOKE v4 spatial surrogate that is used to cover this EIC.
+* Column 2: A label used to define which temporal surrogate is used for this EIC
-3. Scaling Fraction: This fraction is used to scale the emissions from this EIC.
+* Column 3: An emissions scaling factor for this EIC.
 If the fraction is 1.0, the emissions are left unchanged.
 If the fraction is 0.5, you reduce the emissions by 50%.
 If the fraction is 3, you triple the emissions.

-The first one is used for the default DTIM case, where the second column only points to "vmt" or "trips".
-The second file is part of the Santa Barbara example, and the second tuple column points to SMOKE spatial surrogates for spatial disaggregation.

 #### region_boxes